 Special security measures were in force in Old Jerusalem on Sunday (10 October) following a grenade attack on Saturday night.

-Special security measures were in force in Old Jerusalem on Sunday (10 October) following a grenade attack on Saturday night.
+Background: Special security measures were in force in Old Jerusalem on Sunday (10 October) following a grenade attack on Saturday night.
 Sixteen people were injured when the grenade was thrown in the "Street of the Chain" less then a half a mile (800 metres) from the Wailing Wall -- Jewry's holiest shrine.
 The injured included 13 Jews and three Arabs.

 Israeli security forces have detained 68 suspects for interrogation near the scene of the blast.